Total COVID-19 cases in Wisconsin prison system break 5,000; active cases at 2,000

 More prisoners may have died from COVID-19, but they won’t be added to DOC’s data dashboard until the medical examiner confirms it.

-Among staff, 1,126 DOC employees have self-reported testing positive for COVID-19, with 256 of those cases active Thursday, DOC reported.
+Among staff, 1,126 DOC employees have self-reported testing positive, with 256 of those cases active Thursday, DOC reported.

-The prisons with massive COVID-19 outbreaks of more than 100 cases are Redgranite Correctional Institution with 298 active cases among inmates Thursday, Stanley Correctional Institution with 297, Waupun Correctional Institution with 285, Dodge Correctional Institution with 170 and Jackson Correctional Institution with 155.
+The five other prisons with massive outbreaks of more than 100 cases are Redgranite Correctional Institution with 298 active cases among inmates Thursday, Stanley Correctional Institution with 297, Waupun Correctional Institution with 285, Dodge Correctional Institution with 170 and Jackson Correctional Institution with 155.

 DOC’s policy is for infected prisoners to be isolated and medically cared for, and for exposed inmates to be quarantined.